dmenne/d13cbreath/README.md

 `drat::addRepo("dmenne")`

-After this, the packages from the `dmenne` github repository can be installed like other packages, e.g. from RStudio.
-When a new versions is available, the packages  is update like any other packages from CRAN.
+After this, the packages from the `dmenne` github repository can be installed like CRAN packages, e.g. from RStudio.
+When a new version is available, the package is available as an update like any other CRAN package.

 For a persistent setting, add the above line to `<R_HOME>/etc/Rprofile.site`.